Documentation Index

 Practical Implementation Examples

-Below, we show how to perform an authenticated request using the Asynchronous Queries Base URL (https://requests.prod.judit.io), consuming the key from environment variables.
+Below, we show how to perform an authenticated request using the Asynchronous Queries Base URL (https://requests.production.judit.io), consuming the key from environment variables.

 import os